-Three mont Three months Ended March 31,
+Three Months Ended March 31,

-2023 2022
+2024 2023

-Litigation settlements \$ 537,000 \$ -
+Litigation settlements \$ \$ 537,000

-Total Revenue \$ 537,000 \$
+Total Revenue \$ \$ 537,000

-During the three months ended March 31, 2023, the Company entered into settlement agreements with Arista Networks, Inc., Antaira Technologies LLC, Panasonic Holdings Corporation and TP-Link USA Corporation with respect to patent infringement litigation involving its Remote Power Patent, resulting in aggregate settlements paid of \$537,000 which are recognized as revenue during the three months ended March 31, 2023 and a conditional payment of \$150,000 which has not been recognized as revenue as of March 31, 2023 because the terms of the conditional payment have not yet been satisfied.
+During the three months ended March 31, 2024, the Company had no revenue.
+During the three months ended March 31, 2023, the Company entered into settlement agreements with three defendants with respect to patent infringement litigation involving its Remote Power Patent, resulting in aggregate settlements paid of \$537,000 which were recognized as revenue and a conditional payment of \$150,000 which has not been recognized as revenue as of March 31, 2024, because the terms of the conditional payment have not yet been satisfied.

-Revenue from the Company's patent licensing business is generated from negotiated license agreements.
-The timing and amount of revenue recognized from each licensee depends upon a variety of factors, including the terms of each agreement and the nature of the obligations of the parties.
+Revenue from the Company's patent licensing and enforcement business is typically generated from negotiated license agreements or settlement agreements with respect to any of the Company's patents.
+The timing and amount of revenue recognized from each licensee or such settlement agreement depends upon a variety of factors, including the terms of each agreement and the nature of the obligations of the parties.
 These agreements may include, but not be limited to, elements related to past infringement liabilities, non-refundable upfront license fees, and ongoing royalties on licensed products sold by the licensee.
-Generally, in the event of a litigation settlement related to the Company's assertion of patent infringement involving its intellectual property, defendants will either pay (i) a non-refundable lump sum payment for a non-exclusive fully-paid license, or (ii) a non-refundable lump sum payment (license initiation fee) together with an ongoing obligation to pay quarterly or monthly royalties to the Company for the life of the licensed patent.
+Generally, in the event of a litigation settlement related to the Company's assertion of patent infringement involving its intellectual property, defendants may either pay (i) a non-refundable lump sum payment for a non-exclusive fully-paid license, (ii) a non-refundable lump sum payment (license initiation fee) together with an ongoing obligation to pay quarterly or monthly royalties to the Company for the life of the licensed patent, or (iii) a lump sum settlement payment with respect to litigation involving the Company's expired patents.